Kianiket11/pwn.college_Aniket/CHAINING COMMANDS/scripting_with_multiple_conditions.md

 ## My solve
 **Flag:** `pwn.college{IyuhNOGuqHAyB0XkGWmaZIQCXcw.0FOzMDOxwiM1kjNzEzW}`

-As given in the challenge
+As the challenge suggest I did the same thing as earlier but in the script added the conditionals needed and got the flag.

 ```
 hacker@chaining~scripting-with-multiple-conditions:~$ nano /home/hacker/solve.sh